M-uch/IAC_RISCV32I_Team_23/F1_Test/README.md

 # Testing the F1 Program

+Please clone and open this repository in VSCode.

-## You can simulate the CPU and run the F1 program following these steps.
+## You can simulate the CPU and run the F1 program following these steps

-1. Connect Vbuddy to WSL and ensure that the correct [USB Port](vbuddy.cfg) is written into the config file (typically /dev/ttyUSB0)
+1. Connect Vbuddy to WSL and ensure that the correct USB port is specified in the [config file](vbuddy.cfg) (typically /dev/ttyUSB0).

 2. Right click on the "F1_Test" folder to open an integrated terminal and run the following shell script.